Mishcon de Reya

-Mishcon de Reya LLP is a British law firm with offices in London and Singapore.
-Founded in 1937, it employs more than 1200 people with over 600 lawyers.
-It is regarded as forming part of the "Silver Circle" of leading UK law firms.
+Mishcon de Reya LLP is a British international law firm with offices in London, Cambridge, Oxford, Singapore, as well as an association with Karas So LLP in Hong Kong.
+Founded in 1988 through a merger of Victor Mishcon's practice and Bartletts de Reya, it employs more than 1,450 people with over 650 lawyers.
+It was regarded by some as forming part of the "Silver Circle" of leading UK law firms.